Close

 MEETING ID: 823 822 6801

-If you have a matter scheduled in-person, including a summons to appear in court, you may appear remotely.
-This Court will continue to hear matters remotely with in-person appearances being provided on a limited basis.
+If you have a matter scheduled in-person, including a summons to appear in court, you may appear remotely, unless ordered otherwise.

 If you have moved since your last appearance, please email poacourt@uclg.on.ca or call 613-342-2357 to provide your email, phone number and current address, so that you do not miss important information regarding your matter.